 Above: A closeup view of Bea's indoor vertical garden.

-Tip No. 10: Take reusable sand bags to the store and fill them with bulk mulch to avoid plastic or paper bags.
-Also, if you have a pine tree, sweep up fallen needles and use them as a mulch; sprinkle needles over exposed soil to control weeds.
+If you have a pine tree, sweep up fallen needles and use them as a mulch; sprinkle needles over exposed soil to control weeds.

 Above: Zero Waste Home by Bea Johnson is $14.50 from Amazon.